AutotronicCommunity/SoftwareHondaECU/README.md

 # Software HondaECU from MCU Innovations
-A collection of demo software versions from MCU Innovations (https://mcuinnovations.com/).
+A collection of demo versions software from MCU Innovations (https://mcuinnovations.com/).
-For Honda ECU version 3.3.0 is a free version of MCU Innovations
+And Honda ECU version 3.3.0 is a free version of MCU Innovations